Law and Entrepreneurship Program

 Recognizing that many law students seek to pursue alternative career paths, the Palmer Center provides its students (called "Fellows") with the necessary education and training to succeed in the fields of business, finance, real estate, entertainment, intellectual property and technology.
 Lawyers' struggles to meet the needs of clients in these areas evidences the need to supplement the traditional law school curriculum even for those students pursuing traditional legal careers.

 The Palmer Center's unique and proven approach reflects Pepperdine's overall commitment to equip its students with the necessary skills to excel in their chosen careers.

 The Palmer Center offers a stimulating, fast-paced atmosphere, both inside and outside the classroom.
-The curriculum includes challenging courses, which adequately prepare students to fulfill the overlapping roles of lawyer and entrepreneur.
+The curriculum consists of challenging courses that prepare students to fulfill the overlapping roles of lawyer and entrepreneur.

 The Palmer Center also hosts co-curricular events that give Fellows an opportunity to interact with leaders in business and law.
-Through a vast network of mentors and institutional partners who share the Palmer Center's vision of excellence, Fellows experience direct involvement with leading professionals and entrepreneurs worldwide.
-Events include the Foley Lectureship Series, the annual "Revolution Through Social Enterprise" Conference, and monthly "Lunch and Learn" events that provide Palmer Fellows the opportunity to speak one-on-one with notable leaders and professors.
+Through its network of mentors and institutional partners who share the Palmer Center's vision of excellence, Palmer Fellows are directly involved with leading professionals and entrepreneurs worldwide.
+Also, at events such as the annual Socially, Environmentally and Ethically Responsible (SEER) conference, and regular "Lunch and Learn" meetings, Palmer Fellows have the opportunity to speak one-on-one with notable entrepreneurs, attorneys, and academics.

-Pepperdine School of Law students entering their second year of study in the fall of 2009 are eligible to apply to the Palmer Center.
-Students currently enrolled in the JD/MBA program at Pepperdine University, and who have more than one year of law school curriculum remaining, may also apply.
-No person on academic probation will be admitted.
+Pepperdine School of Law students entering their second year of study are eligible to apply to become Palmer Center Fellows.
+Students currently enrolled in Pepperdine's JD/MBA , and who have more than one year of law school remaining, are also eligible.
+No person on academic probation can be admitted